 Less time wasted means more material covered

 All the above points add up to less time wasted.
-Minimizing distractions means the teacher can run through the material of the lesson faster.
+Minimising distractions means the teacher can run through the material of the lesson faster.
 This allows more material to be covered and children to gain a deeper level of understanding.

 Larger class sizes mean more exams and essays to mark.
 With so many papers to grade, teachers have no choice but to spend less time on each one.
 Reducing the class sizes reduces the number of papers a teacher must mark.
 With more time to dedicate to each one, they can offer more tailored feedback to each student.